 Influences: The musicians are inspired by the music of their grandparents, great-grandparents, and the great musicians of Tuva and Central Asia.
 At the same time they are influenced by such western artists as Sun Ra and Jimi Hendrix.
 Yet the Alash musicians never sacrifice the integrity of their heritage in an effort to make their music more hip for an American audience.
 Rather they look for contemporary ideas that mesh well with the sound and feel of traditional Tuvan music.

 Alash in America: Alash's inaugural U.S. tour was sponsored in 2006 by the Open World Leadership program of the Library of Congress and the National Endowment for the Arts.
 The Washington Post described their music as "utterly stunning," quipping that after the performance "audience members picked their jaws up off the floor.”
 Since then, Alash has returned to the U.S. every year, playing to enthusiastic audiences and presenting workshops to students of all ages (brochure for Alash's K-12 workshops).
 Alash is now in high demand internationally, performing in concert halls and major festivals in Europe and Asia as well as North America.

 Collaborations: Members of Alash enjoy working across musical genres.
-They have collaborated with such diverse groups as the innovative jazz ensemble Sun Ra Arkestra, the classical Chamber Music Society of Lincoln Center's Student Producers Program, the beatboxer Shodekeh, and the bluegrass/fusion/jazz band Béla Fleck and Flecktones, whose Grammy-winning holiday CD "Jingle All the Way" features Alash as guest artists), the beatboxer Shodekeh, and the pioneering classical chamber music group Fifth House Ensemble.
+They have collaborated with such diverse musicians as the innovative jazz ensemble Sun Ra Arkestra, the classical Chamber Music Society of Lincoln Center's Student Producers Program, the beatboxer Shodekeh, and the bluegrass/fusion/jazz band Béla Fleck and Flecktones, whose Grammy-winning holiday CD "Jingle All the Way" features Alash as guest artists), the beatboxer Shodekeh, and the pioneering classical chamber music group Fifth House Ensemble.